The Department of Women and Gender is part of a global movement. The two main topics are gender justice and women's rights.

 Women's Network

-In the EMS Fellowship, women contribute significantly to community life by performing many social welfare and pastoral duties.
-Despite this, only a few of them hold executive positions in church hierarchies.
-Although women often suffer poverty and violence, they develop incredible strength and skills.
-Women from the south and north need to meet, in order to learn from each other and exchange views.
-For this reason, the Women and Gender Unit promotes reciprocal visits and international networks among women from the churches and mission societies within the EMS in Africa, Asia, Europe and the Middle East.
+Women from the South and North have to meet to learn from each other and exchange ideas.
+For this reason, the Department of Women and Gender promotes mutual visits and international networking among women from churches and mission societies of the EMS in Africa, Asia, Europe and the Middle East.

-The International Women's Network cultivates the cooperation with liaison officers in its member churches: Rebecca Abladey (PCG, Ghana), Dr J. Jasmine Alley (CSI, India), Dr Rima Nasrallah (NECB, Lebanon), Buyiswa Sambane (MCSA, South Africa), Dr Lydia Tandirerung (STT INTIM, Indonesia).
-They form a bridge between their churches and the EMS Gender Unit.
+Cooperation within the network is advised and strengthened by liaison women in the member churches: Rebecca Abladey (PCG, Ghana), Dr. J. Jasmine Alley (CSI, India), Dr. Rima Nasrallah (NECB, Lebanon), Buyiswa Sambane (MCSA, South Africa), Dr. Lydia Tandirerung (STT INTIM, Indonesia), Bliss Kharadi (CNI, India), Shoko Yamagami (UCCJ, Japan).
+They form a bridge between their churches and the subject of women and gender in the EMS.

 Our Voices